 You'll need to provide as much information as possible, including the bond's issue date, face amount and bond number.
 Form 1048 is used when bonds are lost, stolen, or misplaced.
 It's also used by those who live in disaster-declared areas.
 If you live in a declared disaster area, you won't have to fill out the entire form.
 The instructions require you to complete only Parts 1, 5, 6.B and 7, and they also direct you to write "DISASTER" at the top of the form and on the envelope.

 Visit the "Contact Us" page of the TreasuryDirect website.
 Fill in the fields of the form, including a short message about the bonds you are trying to locate.
-The TreasuryDirect may contact you for additional information to search manually for your bonds.
+Providing the serial number for the bonds will help speed up the process.
+A TreasuryDirect employee may contact you for additional information to search manually for your bonds.

 Kathryn Hatter is a veteran home-school educator, as well as an accomplished gardener, quilter, crocheter, cook, decorator and digital graphics creator.
 As a regular contributor to Natural News, many of Hatter's Internet publications focus on natural health and parenting.
 Hatter has also had publication on home improvement websites such as Redbeacon.